Our Guiding Principles

 Our initial gathering at Debonne Winery in 2022 was so successful that we met for a second evening of wine and relaxation, once again at Debonne Winery.
 Members and their guests gathered for an enjoyable evening of food, drink, and conversation.

-Schedule of Speakers for 2023
+Schedule of Speakers for 2023 and 2024

 2023